YoYoGames/GameMaker-Bugs/README.md

 However, before submitting any issues, please read the below information carefully.

+*Note: if your problem is to do with licensing (e.g., not seeing your correct platforms in Target Manager even after signing-out and in again), our setup guides or the manual, or anything to do with console support, then please continue to contact our customer services team in the usual manner.
+Similarly, our Marketplace extensions already have their own GitHub Issues databases where you should report all bugs/requests, rather than using this new tool - please see the extension's documentation or its Marketplace page for the exact link you need.*

 <br />

 ## 1. Review your logs and see our FAQs